This post may contain affiliate links. Please see our disclosure policy.

 How to turn this into crack green bean casserole

 For the ultimate green bean casserole, double this recipe and mix it with your favorite cream of mushroom soup.
+You can use a homemade version, or buy your favorite from the grocery store.

 Pour the mixture into a baking dish, top with crispy fried onions, and bake until warmed through!